Sam Johnstone Profile

 Sam Johnstone is a goalkeeper who currently plays for West Bromwich Albion and England.
 He was named as part of Gareth Southgate’s England Euro 2020 squad.

 Sam Johnstone began his career in the Manchester United academy and was with the club for seven years.
 However, he spent all seven of those seasons on loan at seven clubs across the English Football League.

 Everywhere but United

-Johnstone joined the Manchester United academy in the 2010/11 season, joining Oldham Athletic on a one-month loan the following July.
-On September 9, 2011, Johnstone hooked up with Scunthorpe United on a similar deal, but this loan was extended until January 2012.
+Johnstone joined the Manchester United Academy in the 2010/11 season, but was on his way to Oldham Athletic on a one-month loan the following July.
+On September 9, 2011, Johnstone hooked up with Scunthorpe United on a similar deal and the loan was extended until January 2012.

-In March 2013, Johnstone went to Walsall on loan for the rest of the season.
-He kept consecutive clean sheets in his first games.
+In March 2013, Johnstone went to Walsall on loan for the remainder of the season.
+He kept consecutive clean sheets in his first three games.
 However, a few months later, Johnstone was moving again, this time to Championship side Yeovil Town.
 This was for a three-month spell.